pedypowgui/pedypowgui/README.md

 ## Hi there 👋

 My name is Guilherme Brito
-- I'm studiyng on Alura and at home
+- I am studying System Analysis and Development at Fatec
-- I'm studiyng for ENEM
+- I live in Brasil

 ## My e-mail📧
 guidobritosantosss@gmail.com